KieranBrannigan/viki-downloader/README.md

 Maybe we can improve performance by opening a new tab for each episode.
 Or perhaps spawn a new process which handles the next link.
 For now it will just work with one tab/process.

+Tested to work with chromedriver.exe, which should be downloaded from https://chromedriver.chromium.org/downloads and placed in the root folder before running.
+Feel free to try other selenium drivers but these haven't been tested.

 TODO: maybe we should add the video file links to an outputted file which can then be used as input for downloading the files.